bjfranklin/kbase_website/projects/ztc-mapper/SCALABILITY_IMPLEMENTATION.md

 2. ✅ **Enhanced Pathway Structure** - Supports area requirements and metadata
 3. ✅ **Compatibility Layer** - Works with both old and new data formats
 4. ✅ **Requirements Display** - Shows course requirements per area (when data available)
+5. ✅ **Background Scroll Lock** - Prevents background scrolling when modals are open

 ## What Was Changed